Practical Guide to Sending Caring Contacts

 You might want to send them to people who were uninterested or unable to participate in treatments you recommend (e.g., patients experiencing suicidality but uninterested in psychotherapy or medications, rape survivors who could come to treatment any time but can’t face it right now)

 The Caring Contacts Intervention can be implemented via emails, texts, physical mail, and phone calls.
 Digital options such as email and text are familiar to the recipient and are easy to track.
+While each medium has its benefits, the best evidence is for physical mail and text messages.
+You’ll need to choose the format that best suits your organization and especially your patients/clients.

 While it can be more cost-efficient and timesaving to send Caring Contacts through email or texts, it has been theorized that physical mail might carry a certain emotional impact that digital communication does not.
 While phone calls have been previously tested, they require a greater workload for the organization and can lead to conversations that veer away from the Caring Contacts message.
 Our team has found that the majority of participants prefer to be contacted via written communication.